Welcome to Country

 I don't play fiddle or cello - can I still attend?

-Many of our tutors play fiddle or cello but all stringed instruments are welcome.
-The focus is largely on bowed stringed instruments but their "cousins" (i.e. harp, guitar, mandolin, piano) will be well supported at camp.
-Really, the only requirements are an ability/willingness to learn by ear (different levels catered for) and an interest in traditional music in all its guises.
-There will be four bowed string-based classes of differing speeds that all instruments are welcome to attend, and classes in song, accompaniment, rhythm and dance.
-There are many opportunities to take part in or to offer electives.
-Being an immersive camp, you won’t only learn from those who play the same instruments as yourself; tunes, ideas and musicianship transcend instrument choice.
+While the camp is string based and many of our tutors play fiddle or cello, all instruments, stringed or otherwise, are welcome.
+The focus is largely on bowed stringed instruments but their "cousins" (i.e. harp, guitar, mandolin, piano) will be well supported.
+If you don’t play one of these instruments or something similar, the only requirements are your ability/willingness to learn by ear, an interest in traditional music in all its guises and being technically self-sufficient enough on your instrument to ensure you get the most out of camp.
+There will be four bowed string-based classes of differing speeds that all instruments are welcome to attend, and electives in song, accompaniment, rhythm, dance and more.
+There will be many opportunities for non-stringed instruments to participate.
+Being an immersive camp, you won’t learn exclusively from those who play the same instruments as yourself; music, traditions, creativity and musicianship transcend instrument choice.